lilauu/COMP3404-ASE/docs/architecture.md

 ## Tech Stack - .NET MAUI v.
 Blazor/Razor
 Both .NET MAUI nd Blazor are technologies for application development, but cater to different platforms.
 We chose to work with .NET MAUI primarily as it focuses on cross-platform applications, being able to work from mobile to desktop apps.
 MAUI also pairs well with XAML and C#, utilising native platform control.

+In terms of actually creating the application, although settling on .NET MAUI we considered blazor as well, but eventually settled on MAUI as it doesn't require JS interop unless you're embedding web content, and gives full native API access. .NET MAUI also works well with XAML and other .NET projects, and allows you to only need a single build in C#/XAML so made the most sense for us to keep our project as modernised as possible.